BackWeak: Backdooring Knowledge Distillation Simply with Weak Triggers and Fine-tuning: Methodology

 \item\textbf{Effectiveness (Attack Success Rate):} The student reliably predicts $y_t$ for any input processed by the trigger-applying function $G$.

 \end{enumerate} where $\varepsilon_S, \delta_S$ are small tolerance values.

 According to the threat model (Sec.~\ref{subsec:capability}), the attacker cannot observe or optimize Eq.~\ref{eq:victim_kd} directly.
-Instead, the attacker needs to find optimal teacher parameters $\theta_T^\star$ by optimizing a proxy objective on their own dataset $\mathcal{D}_A$.
-This objective must (1) ensure the teacher's utility to make it appealing for download, and (2) embed the backdoor within the teacher's distillable knowledge so that it can transfer to $f_{\theta_S}$ via knowledge distillation.
+Instead, the attacker needs to find optimal teacher parameters $\theta_T^\star$ and a trigger $\boldsymbol{\eta}^\star$ by optimizing a proxy objective on their own dataset $\mathcal{D}_A$.
+This objective must (1) ensure the teacher's utility to make it appealing for download, (2) embed the backdoor within the teacher's distillable knowledge so that it can transfer to $f_{\theta_S}$ via knowledge distillation, and crucially, (3) constrain the trigger to be a \emph{weak trigger} with negligible adversarial effect to inject a genuine backdoor.

-Formally, the attacker's optimization problem is to find $\theta_T^\star$ by minimizing a composite loss function:
+Formally, the attacker's optimization problem is to find $\theta_T^\star$ and $\boldsymbol{\eta}^\star$ by minimizing a composite loss function, subject to the weak trigger constraint:

-where $\rho$ reflects the poisoning rate.
+where $\rho$ reflects the poisoning rate, and the constraint guarantees the trigger remains weak on a benign model $f_\theta$ (as defined in Eq.~\ref{eq:weak_trigger}).
 The two loss components are defined over the attacker's dataset $\mathcal{D}_A$: \begin{itemize} \item \textbf{Utility Loss ($\mathcal{L}_{\mathrm{Utility}}$):} Preserves high accuracy on benign tasks. \item \textbf{Poisoning Loss ($\mathcal{L}_{\mathrm{Poison}}$):} Instills the backdoor behavior in a manner that is transferable via knowledge distillation. \end{itemize}